Z-T-WANG/ConvergentDQN/README.md

 # A-Convergent-and-Efficient-Deep-Q-Network-Algorithm
-An implementation of C-DQN that reproduces the results in paper _A Convergent and Efficient Deep Q Network Algorithm_
+An implementation of C-DQN and the relevant codes to reproduce the results in paper [A Convergent and Efficient Deep Q Network Algorithm](), organised according to the section numbers in the paper.
+Our raw data are also provided.